 8. What role does “community discernment” and/or a “community hermeneutic” play in developing and/or revising the Confession of Faith?

-The MB church, as part of the larger Anabaptist tradition, intentionally practices a community approach to discerning what God is speaking to us (Matthew 18:18-20).
+The MB church, as part of the larger Anabaptist tradition, intentionally practices a community approach to discerning what God is speaking to us (Matt 18:18-20).
 This approach manifests itself in two ways.
-In cases when an individual or a local church senses a word from the Lord (1 Corinthians 14:29) or is asking God for direction in their circumstances, we call them to invite others to discern with them what God is saying.
+In cases when an individual or a local church senses a word from the Lord (1 Cor 14:29) or is asking God for direction in their circumstances, we call them to invite others to discern with them what God is saying.
 We refer to this process as community discernment when each individual and/or church prayerfully invites others to listen with them to the Holy Spirit on these questions.
 The goal is to clarify next steps based on the wisdom that they’ve heard.
 But community discernment, as helpful as it is for application questions, is NOT an adequate foundation for establishing our shared theological and ethical convictions.

 When it comes to our shared theological and ethical convictions as expressed in the MB Confession of Faith, we move beyond community discernment to a process commonly referred to as a community hermeneutic.
 Hermeneutics is the term used for the careful interpretation and application of Scripture.
 A community hermeneutic in relation to our MB Confession of Faith involves a group of duly recognized representatives from our MB churches across the country who turn their minds and hearts toward the careful study of Scripture in order to discern theological and ethical convictions for the larger family.
 While this group process involves prayer and careful discernment, a community hermeneutic is specifically focused on the study of Scripture.
 This community study of Scripture is designed to produce Scripturally-faithful theological and ethical convictions which are tested widely and then affirmed by delegates from the larger Canadian MB family.
 This is how the present MB Confession of Faith was formed.9 The MB Confession of Faith represents the conclusions that grew out of our community hermeneutic.

 The model of the Jerusalem Conference (Acts 15), where a gathered group of leaders and local believers came together to discern how the gospel should be received by Gentiles, provides a concrete example of how our larger national church family can listen to the Word and the Spirit in the face of a new theological question.
 This was neither a democratic process favouring the majority, nor a forced harmonizing of all views.
-However, in the end, it is an example of healthy consensus-building around a shared understanding of Scripture, where in order to reflect the unity of the Holy Spirit, some must have willingly chosen to affirm and support the decision even though they may not have fully agreed with the decision (Ephesians 4:1-3; Colossians 3:14-16).
+However, in the end, it is an example of healthy consensus-building around a shared understanding of Scripture, where in order to reflect the unity of the Holy Spirit, some must have willingly chosen to affirm and support the decision even though they may not have fully agreed with the decision (Eph 4:1-3; Col 3:14-16).

 Since the expression of theological and ethical convictions in our MB Confession of Faith is a Canada-wide MB responsibility, our community hermeneutic is practiced necessarily by representatives from this national family.
 This means that the Confession of Faith is not revised simply because a local church (or even a group of local churches) has discerned together a different conviction.
 Because a local church is only one part of the MB family, it is inadequate to represent the fulness of a community hermeneutic when it comes to theological and ethical convictions for our whole national family.
 Local churches are welcome to participate in the process of Confession revision by sending delegates as part of the community hermeneutic process (see FAQ #7).